apache/arrow-site/_posts/2025-01-10-arrow-result-transfer.md

 ---
 layout: post
 title: "How the Apache Arrow Format Accelerates Query Result Transfer"
+description: "The Arrow format and the multi-language toolbox built around it have gained widespread use, but the technical details of how Arrow can speed up query result transfer by slashing serialization and deserialization overheads remain poorly understood.
+We outline five key attributes of the Arrow format that enable this."
 date: "2025-01-10 00:00:00"
 author: Ian Cook, David Li, Matt Topol
 categories: [application]
+image:
+  path: /img/arrow-result-transfer/part-1-share-image.png
+  height: 1200
+  width: 705
 ---

 <!--